Home

 OS Grid ref:- SS215065

-The old forge beside the canal now serves as the town's Historical and Folk Museum.
-The canal, built by Sir Thomas Acland in 1926, is almost unique in England, it was not primarily constructed to transport goods to the Cornish coast, but to carry large quantities of sand inland to improve the acid soil.
+Bude canal, built by Sir Thomas Acland in 1926, is almost unique in England, it was not primarily constructed to transport goods to the Cornish coast, but to carry large quantities of sand inland to improve the acid soil.
+Today the sea lock is still in working order, although, it is the only lock on this section still in working order, so that navigation is not possible along the whole network

 The two mile tow path along the Bude Canal makes a pleasant walk.